MeshFEM/catamari/README.md

 ninja
 ninja test
 ```

+OpenMP task parallelism will be used by default if support for OpenMP was
+detected; shared-memory parallelism can be disabled with the
+`-Ddisable-openmp=true` configuration option.

 ### Running the example drivers
 One can factor Matrix Market examples from the Davis sparse matrix collection